Demelphy/Eventphy/README.md

 # Eventphy
-A student proyect maked by Demelphy and supervised by ASantos.
+A student project maked by Demelphy and supervised by ASantos.

 This application have two sides.
 If you are a company, you can: